Cesc Derrill: Career and Business Coaching

 When is a cover letter useful?

 There are times in which you will be required to do a cover letter.
 In those cases there is no way around, just do it.
 But when is it really useful to do one?
 That is when you are applying to the company of your dreams (or sort of).
-I have previously recommended to make some extra effort for those companies you really want to work for.
+I have previously recommended making some extra effort for those companies you really want to work for.
 If you customise your CV you should add a cover letter, customised as well, otherwise it loses its point.

 A cover letter is also useful when you are starting a career path for which you have limited experience.
 What a cover letter will allow you to do that a CV won’t is to go the extra mile and make it more personal.
 In a cover letter you are talking to the recruiter or company that you are sending your application to.
 This is specially useful when you have a knowledge gap, a CV won’t allow you to elaborate my dear.